 Hello.
 I am Rev. Fr.
-Robert S. Aliunzi, a Ugandan native but recently naturalized as an American citizen.
-I am also a missionary priest currently serving as Pastor of St. Andrew the Apostle in Chandler, Arizona and served for 8 years as the Dean of the Northwest Deanery in the Diocese of Phoenix, Arizona.
+Robert S. Aliunzi, AJ, a Ugandan native but recently naturalized as an American citizen.
+I am also a missionary priest belonging to the Apostles of Jesus Religious Order. currently I am the Pastor of St. Andrew the Apostle in Chandler, Arizona and previously served for eight years as the Dean of the Northwest Deanery, eight years in the Presbyteral Council and College of Consultors in the Diocese of Phoenix, Arizona.

-I’m so excited to have the opportunity to introduce you to E3 Africa, an organization committed to educating the orphaned, impoverished and often forgotten of Christ’s children.
+I’m so excited to have the opportunity to introduce you to E3 Africa, an organization committed to educating the orphaned, impoverished and often forgotten of God’s children.

 In a country that has a history of poverty and rural devastation, I am excited that hundreds of Ugandan students are now finding their lives transformed through education provided by the loving sponsors of E3 Africa.
-There was a time when these students would never have dared to dream of a life beyond subsistence, but through the educational opportunities provided to them by E3 Africa sponsors, they now plan productive futures and ways in which to contribute toward the economic transformation of their own communities.
+There was a time when these students would never have dared to dream of a life beyond subsistence, but through the educational opportunities provided to them by E3 Africa sponsors, they now plan productive futures and ways in which to contribute toward the economic and social transformation of their own communities and their own lives.

 E3 Africa was conceived and born out of my personal life experiences.
 Born into a family of ten children, we lost our father when I was five years old and my mother a year later.
 My oldest teenage brother became head of the family and eventually found a way to send me on to school.
 But the most productive and sensitive stages of my youth were marred by hunger, sickness, fear, threats to my life, expulsion from school and extreme isolation.
 These experiences created a profound sense of loss that haunted me for many years.